 Jersey Mike's Subs has donated more than $30,000 in funds and supplies to the Point Borough School District during the past two years and has recognized many outstanding students.

-At a recent meeting of the Borough Board of Education at Ocean Road School, Superintendent of Schools Vincent S. Smith presented Jersey Mike’s Franchise Systems representatives Rich Hope and Wicks Stires with a plaque of recognition for their support through the “Support Our Students” (SOS) program, which supports co-curricular offerings while also recognizing exemplary seniors at the Borough High School.
+At a recent meeting of the Borough Board of Education at, Superintendent of Schools Vincent S. Smith presented Jersey Mike’s Franchise Systems representatives Rich Hope and Wicks Stires with a plaque of recognition for their support through the “Support Our Students” (SOS) program, which supports co-curricular offerings while also recognizing exemplary seniors at the

 In return, Smith received a check for $15,000 from the company for student activities.
-The $15,000 gift was in addition to donations of $15,000 made at the December 2010 board meeting and merchandise for the district to sell for which it retains the funds.
+The $15,000 gift was in addition to donations of and merchandise for the district to sell for which it retains the funds.

 “The program began with a generous donation of $15,000 made last year,” said Smith.
 “Since that time, the program has evolved to include the sale of bracelets, shirts and tote bags, which have, so far, raised over $500 in additional funds.

 “This additional $15,000 will go a long way toward preserving the co-curricular offerings of the district,” he added.

 Smith then invited the three exemplary seniors, or Student Standouts, selected for the 2011-12 school year to the podium for recognition.

 “These students represent all that is possible with a Point Pleasant Borough education,” Smith said.